jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 - NAU7802 is designed to operate at 100kHz or 400kHz (high-speed I2C bus).
 However, it has shown no difficulties at operating at low bus frequency, down to 31kHz (Jericho present default on hardware-based I2C protocol).
 - The presence of two RJ45 connectors on the board allows to daisy chain I2C devices.
 For example, the cabling cost can be reduced by using a single long cable to reach the strain sensor PCB and, from there, only add a short CAT cable to connect to the SHT40 PCB.
 This is possible because the two PCBs do not have the I2C address.
 - The NAU7802 chip has a single permanent I2C address: 0x2A.
 Therefore, one cannot daisy-chain two strain boards, it can only daisy chain a different sensor.
 Using two strain sensors on a given system requires two separate channels.
+- There is a supplementary 6-pin male header (2.54mm spacing) for quick connections and testing: GND, 5V, SDA, SCL, INT, VCC.

   ### MEASUREMENTS